 Students practice prototype design and fabrication emphasizing the use of computer-supported tools in the design process.
 Students choose, design, and build individual projects using CNC software and CNC milling machines.

-This design course focusing on the process of injection molding as a prototyping and manufacturing tool.
+Design course focusing on the process of injection molding as a prototyping and manufacturing tool.
 Coursework will include creating and evaluating initial design concepts, detailed part design, mold design, mold manufacturing, molding parts, and testing and evaluating the results.
-Students will work on individually selected projects that deepen their mastery.
+Students will work primarily on individually selected projects, using each project as a tool to continue developing and exercising individual design process.
+Lectures and field trips will provide students with context for their work in the Stanford Product Realization Lab.